10 Best Directed Movies of the 21st Century

 I know we are cheating by including three movies, but anyone who has reveled in the magic of this magnum-opus knows that it is impossible not to look at it any other way.
 With universal critical acclaim for all three movies and a record 11 Oscars for the last movie (‘The Return of the King’), Peter Jackson redefined the fantasy genre for cinema with his adaptation of JRR Tolkien’s 20th century masterpiece.
 An epic cinematic journey, this 9-hour long adventure creates a world both visually stunning and emotionally sumptuous.
 A simple story of the victory of good over evil and the undying human spirit against all odds; ‘Lord of the Rings’ is the perfect example of movie magic – where the strong characters and the breath-taking locales transport you to another world.

 Peter Jackson is a visual storyteller, but unlike most conventional Hollywood tropes, there is an emotional core to his imagery, and that is what makes the trilogy all the more compelling.
-A landmark directorial achievement, ‘Lord of the Rings’ proved that great cinema would always resonate with people no matter how unorthodox it may seem, and that makes it one of best directed films of the 21st century.
+A landmark directorial achievement, ‘Lord of the Rings’ proved that great cinema would always resonate with people no matter how unorthodox it may seem, and that makes it one of the best-directed films of the 21st century.

 9. ‘Memento’, Christopher Nolan